wuyang1002431655/tango_with_django_19/manuscript/chapter6-models-templates-views.md

 ### Modifying the Index Template

 Our new view is set up and ready to go - but we need to do one more thing.
-Our index page template needs to be updated to provide users with a means to view the category pages that are listed.
+Our index page template needs to be updated so that it links to the category pages that are listed.
  We can update the `index.html` template to now include a link to the category page via the slug.

 {lang="html",linenos=off}